 Although the sound in Flower depends a lot on the player's location, his progress and his speed of movement, it is much more predefined than in Proteus.
-In Proteus, the player's main motivation is to experiment and experience sound, whereas in Flower mostly underline the general atmosphere of the current environment and contributes to a thrilling gameplay.
+In Proteus, the player's main motivation is to experiment and experience sound, as objects and movement allow him to directly influence music and atmosphere.
+It motivates the player to keep exploring the environment in Proteus in search for new sounds and sound combinations as the system brings about a continuous variation.
+In Flower, the sounds mostly underline the general atmosphere of the current environment and contribute to an audibly interesting gameplay.

-Artikel erstellt von Filipe Simonette, Helen Galliker, Julie Baechtold, Rosina Brosi 2013
+Artikel erstellt von Filipe Simonette, Helen Galliker, Julie Baechtold, Rosina Brosi, 2013